rssmith33/Active-Inference-Tutorial-Scripts/README.md

 Separate script that allows the reader to calculate variational free energy for approximate posterior beliefs given a new observation.
 The reader can specify a generative model (priors and likelihood matrix) and an observation, and then experiment with how variational free energy is reduced as approximate posterior beliefs approach the true posteriors.

+Prediction_error_example:

+Separate script that allows the reader to calculate state and outcome prediction errors.
+These minimize variational and expected free energy, respectively.
+Minimizing state prediction errors maintains accurate beliefs (while also changing beliefs as little as possible).
+Minimizing outcome prediction errors maximizes reward and information gain.

 Pencil_and_paper_exercise_solutions:

 Solutions to 'pencil and paper' exercises provided in the tutorial paper.
 These are provided to aid the reader in developing intuitions for the equations used in active inference.